DaggieBlanqx/curlit/Readme.md

 });
 ```

-## How It Works
-- **Request Interception**: The middleware captures the incoming request.
-- **Building the cURL Command**: It constructs a cURL command that includes the HTTP method, headers, data (for non-GET requests), and full URL.
-- **Logging**: The constructed command and response body are logged to the console.
-- Continuation: The original res.send is then called to complete the response.

 ## How the log looks like

 ### Request example
-- Here is an example of a POST request that has been intercepted/middlewared.
+- Here is an example of a GET request that has been intercepted/middlewared and logged out:
   ```curl
   curl --location 'http://localhost:9000/api/transactions?page=1&pageSize=10' \
   --header 'accept: application/json' \